DB

 Result

-Now we decomposed "from-to term" to each date record.
+Now we decomposed "from-to term" record by each date record.

 Conclusion

-Today I explained about "How to decompose "from-to term" to each date record in BigQuery".
+Today I explained about "How to decompose "from-to term" record by each date record in BigQuery".

 In order to each date record, we need to change "decompose" mind and think like below.

-Generate each date rocords and filter it by "from-to".
+Generate date records and filter it by "from-to".

 With using GENERATE_DATE_ARRAY() and UNNEST, make date records.